 - 1 Configure the SSH server: - a Select Policy > Rule Elements > Services. - b In the list of services, select sshd, and then click Modify. - c Click Properties.
-The SSH Server Configuration window appears. - d Verify or select Allow RSA Authentication. - e If you do not currently have an SSH host key pair, click Generate New Host Key.
+The SSH Server Configuration window appears. - d If you do not currently have an SSH host key pair, click Generate New Host Key.
 Click OK to acknowledge that the new key pair has been created.